Download the Complete WERC Team Manual 2020 (Coming Soon!)

 - Page limit: 26 pages.

-- Font: Times, Times New Roman, or TMS Roman (If unavailable, use a similar serif type).
+- Font: Times, Times New Roman, or TMS Roman (or a similar serif type).

 Size: 12 point